-Grab Web Archive
+· Grab Web Archive

 For customers on macOS Big Sur or above, you can download the contents of the weblink as a paginated PDF, a PDF image, or a web archive (which can be opened with Safari).
 Curio is unable to grab a web archive for sites that require a user name and password entered via popup dialog.
-Also note that Curio from the Mac App Store doesn't support remote, insecure <a href="http://http
+Also note that Curio from the Mac App Store doesn't support remote, insecure http web links when retrieving web archives.